 Things to do in Notting Hill: When to Visit

 The Notting Hill Carnival is held over two days – on the August bank holiday Monday and the preceding Sunday.
 Portobello Road market is on every week with the general market on Monday – Thursday, while the antique market starts on Friday and the main day to visit with the market in full bloom is Saturday.
 The markets opens at 09:00am and if you want to avoid big crowds then you should aim to arrive early.

 Things to do in Notting Hill: How Long

 You should reserve at least two hours to spend at Notting Hill.
 Stroll along the half-mile stretch of Portobello Road and explore the many market stalls.
 You can also sit down for a coffee at one of the many fashionable restaurants and cafes for a spot of people watching on a busy, market day.
 Finally, don’t forget to make a small diversion at Westbourne Park Road to see the famous blue door.

-Notting Hill is in the fashionable West London district, part of the Royal Borough of Kensington and Chelsea, so be prepared to see many well-dressed Londoners going about their usual days.
+It’s a very fashionable West London district, part of the Royal Borough of Kensington and Chelsea, so be prepared to see many well-dressed Londoners going about their day-to-day life.
 The market, however, is very diverse and welcomes people from all over London and beyond.
 For a day out strolling the streets and enjoying the market, simply wear something comfortable.

 Portobello Road Market